What Does a CV Stand For? CV Meaning Explained

 What should be included in a CV if you have no experience?

 Your personal details might physically come first in your CV, but it’s the personal statement that’s actually read first.
-This means that this is where you’ll make your first impression and where the recruiter will either get drawn into reading your CV further or switch into ‘scan and skim’ mode at best.
+This means that this is where you’ll make your first impression and where the recruiter will either get drawn into reading your CV with no experience further or switch into ‘scan and skim’ mode at best.

 An achievement is typically a description of actions taken by a worker and the benefits that flow to that worker’s employer as a result.
 For example, ‘increased the efficiency of process X, bringing in £20,000 p.a. more in revenue’.
 Even if you can’t come up with an achievement like this, quantify everything you can.

-Even though it’s the first substantial part of your CV, it’s best that you write your personal statement last of all (it’s basically your CV summary).
+statement last of all (it’s basically your CV summary).
 You’ll be able to do a much better job once you’ve prepared your skills summary and work history (if any).
 So leave it at the back of your mind for now and come back to it later.

 Self-motivated and industrious final-year university student completing a Cultural Studies BA at Staffordshire University.
 Looking for an opportunity to apply organisational and communication skills in supporting administrative staff at PIA Insurance in the role of administrative assistant.
 Recently took on more than 200 hours of short-term, volunteer office work resulting in 10+ thank-you emails from superiors.